acwstudio/nginx-reverse-proxy-ssl-local/README.md

 - OS Linux (when using other systems, there may be nuances, but I'm not sure)
 - Docker version 19.03.0+, and Compose version 1.25.0+.
 - mkcert (valid https certificates for localhost)
-- your own services behind reverse proxy
+- your own services (apps, sites) behind reverse proxy
 - **etc/hosts** file has to have "127.0.0.1  your.local.domain" records
 ## Let's start
 Clone the project